 Ability to set Item-Level Permissions for the list

 Similar to the above, you can set item-level permissions for the list, meaning you can prevent those who did not create an entry (row) from seeing or editing it.
-Might be useful when you use Custom List functionality for something like a Helpdesk ticketing system or Vacation Request from.
+Might be useful when you use Custom List functionality for something like a Helpdesk ticketing system or Vacation Request form.
 If you want to learn more about item-level permissions, check out this article.

 Ability to integrate with Flow and PowerApps

-Where modern SharePoint Custom list stands out – is its ability to integrate with other Office 365 tools, like Microsoft Flow and PowerApps.
+Where the modern SharePoint Custom list stands out – is its ability to integrate with other Office 365 tools, like Microsoft Flow and PowerApps.
 With those, you can convert your static SharePoint list into a business process workhorse or a cool mobile app.